Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Backgrounds/Grinner.md

 ## Grinner

-The Golden Grin began in the far-off land of Tal’Dorei, trading secret messages through a network of bards and minstrels to undermine an iron-fisted king’s authoritarian rule.
+The [[Golden Grin]] began in the far-off land of Tal’Dorei, trading secret messages through a network of bards and minstrels to undermine an iron-fisted king’s authoritarian rule.
 Today, Tal’Dorei is a relatively peaceful republic, and some Grinners have grown restless while waiting for tyranny to raise its ugly head again.
-A contingent of such Grinners traveled to the Menagerie Coast and set up a network of secret bases in the cities of the Clovis Concord, from which they are presently working their way into the highest echelons of the Dwendalian Empire.
+A contingent of such Grinners traveled to the [[Menagerie Coast]] and set up a network of secret bases in the cities of the [[Clovis Concord]], from which they are presently working their way into the highest echelons of the [[Dwendalian Empire]].

 You are a Grinner.
 Your goals are to spread freedom and inspire hope—or, in time, revolution—in the hearts of the oppressed.